mmerlyn/brushsy/README.md

 ## Contributing

 Got ideas?
 Found a bug?
-We'd love your help!
 Feel free to open an issue or submit a pull request.
 Let's make Brushsy even better together!

 ## 📄 License